MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 ### Associate Azure Active Directory with your account

 In order to add and manage account users, you must first associate your account with your organization's Azure Active Directory.
 If your organization already uses Office 365 or other business services from Microsoft, you already have Azure AD.
-Otherwise, you can [create a new Azure AD tenant][../../../windows/uwp/publish/associate-azure-ad-with-partner-center#create-a-brand-new-azure-ad-to-associate-with-your-partner-center-account] here for free.
+Otherwise you can create a new Azure AD tenant for free.
+For more information, navigate to [Associate Azure Active Directory with your Partner Center account - UWP applications | Microsoft Docs][../../../windows/uwp/publish/associate-azure-ad-with-partner-center#create-a-brand-new-azure-ad-to-associate-with-your-partner-center-account] here for free.

-Navigate to [Associate Azure Active Directory with your Partner Center account][../../../windows/uwp/publish/associate-azure-ad-with-partner-center] for more information.
+Navigate to [Associate Azure Active Directory with your Partner Center account][AssociateAzureADPC] for more information.
 While the topic focuses on the Windows apps developer program, associating a tenant works the same way for the Microsoft Edge Program.

 > [!IMPORTANT]
 > If you have added users after associating your Azure AD account with your Microsoft account on Partner Center, note that changing roles or permissions of users is not currently supported.
 However, you can continue to add as many users as you may require and use the filter option of the [user management][UserManagementPartnerCenter] section to locate admins of specific roles.